-The main risk areas of the Company have been identified.
+The main risk areas of the Company have been identified and assessed.
+Group risk identification and assessment process is conducted twice a year, during second and fourth quarters.
 Each ExCom member has been allocated his/her own area of responsibility with regard to the identified risks, including the management and proper organisation of those risk areas throughout the Group.

-Group Risk Management Team, comprising the CFO, President, Uponor Infra, EVP, Group Technology and Corporate Development, General Counsel and Director, Treasury and Risk Management, is responsible for the monitoring of Group-level risks and mitigation actions, and for informing the ExCom and the Board.
+Group Risk Management Team, comprising the CFO, General Counsel and VP, Treasury +1-2 other executives on a need-basis, is responsible for the monitoring of Group-level risks and mitigation actions, and for informing the ExCom and the Board.

-Director, Treasury and Risk Management is responsible for providing support to the ExCom in developing risk policies and guidelines, as well as for establishing assessment, monitoring and reporting procedures.
-He/she provides support to the

-Regions/areas, units and functions by providing assistance and training.
-He/she is also responsible for establishing and maintaining the company's global insurance programmes.
+VP, Treasury is responsible for providing support to the ExCom in developing risk policies and guidelines, as well as for establishing assessment, monitoring and reporting procedures.
+He/ she provides support to the Business Segments, units and functions by providing assistance and training.
+He/she is also responsible for establishing and maintaining the company's global commercial insurance programmes.